-The instructor of the School Psychology Research Practicum (ED PS 7732) will help students to identify either a faculty member to oversee a research project or will work with the student to ensure that they are prepared to begin work on a faculty member's research area or other project (approved by the School Psychology faculty and Training Director).
+The instructor of the School Psychology Research Practicum (ED PS 7732) will help students to identify either a faculty member to oversee a research project or will work with the student to ensure that they are prepared to begin work on a faculty member's research area or other project.
 A culminating written paper that includes a literature review of a researchable topic is required.
 Examples of possible projects include the development of a pilot study related to dissertation research, research with a faculty member or advanced doctoral candidate within the university or practitioner outside the university, or assisting another doctoral student with their dissertation research (e.g., data collection and analysis).

 Masters of Science (MS) versus Masters of Education (MEd): Students in the Ph.D. program may elect to earn a Masters of Science (MS) degree, however, must complete a thesis.
 Students in the MS program are required to register for 6 hours of EDPS 6970 (Thesis) instead of the Research Practicum.
-Attendance at the Research Practicum meetings and completion of practicum requirements are required (registration for additional Research Prac. hours is optional).
+Attendance at the Research Practicum meetings and completion of practicum requirements are required (registration for additional Research Practicum hours is optional).